Leveling The Field

 • Collecting and reviewing video, audio, or other evidence, if available

-The ultimate goal is to make you whole, which may include obtaining damages to cover the following:
+The ultimate goal is to make you whole or provide you with some compensation, which may include obtaining damages to cover or mitigate the following:

 • Unpaid wages or salary and overtime